 Most of us gardeners, whether beginners or veterans, favor annual veggies that we have to restart year after year.
 While this is great for some of the classic veggies you’ll want every year, you can take a load off of your gardening shoulders by incorporating more perennial vegetables into the mix.

-There are plenty of vegetables that you can overwinter that will go dormant during that time and come back to life in the early spring…completely deleting the seed starting phase for you!
+There are plenty of vegetables you can overwinter that will go dormant during that time and come back to life in the early spring…completely deleting the seed-starting phase for you!

-We’re starting off with asparagus because it’s one of the most popular perennial vegetables out there, surging in popularity in the last couple of years even in restaurants and kitchens across the nation.
-The problem with asparagus is that it requires massive amounts of patience before you’ll be able to taste the fruits (or veggies) of your labor, because it takes a couple season before it starts to produce for you.
+We’re starting off with asparagus because it’s one of the most popular perennial vegetables out there, surging in popularity in the last couple of years, even in restaurants and kitchens across the nation.
+The problem with asparagus is that it requires massive amounts of patience before you’ll be able to taste the fruits (or veggies) of your labor because it takes a couple of seasons before it starts to produce for you.

 Most people don’t start this from seed, instead opting to plant crowns that are a few years old (get them at any reputable garden center).